 Vanuatu's economy is traditionally based on subsistence farming.
 The most important cash crops include copra, kava, beef, timber, and cocoa.
 Fishing additionally supports the livelihood of Vanuatu's population and builds a foundation for the country's trading activities.
 Furthermore, offshore financial services and tourism are important sources of foreign exchange.

-Total trade with the EU amounted to € 17 million in 2022.
-With a share of4.3%, the EU only plays a minor part in Vanuatu's overall trade relations.
+Total trade with the EU amounted to €8 million in 2023.
+With a share of 2% in Vanuatu's overall trade, the EU only plays a small role in the country's trade relations.

 About 16% of Vanuatu's exports to the EU market are eligible for EBA preferences.